egraphs-good/egglog-python/docs/reference/egglog-translation.md

 - Proof mode: Not currently tested, but could add support if needed.
 - Naive mode: Not currently exposed, but could add support
-- `(include ...)`: This command includes another `.egg` file, so not sure how this would translate to Python.
 - `(output ...)`: No examples in the tests, so not sure how this works.
 - `(calc ...)`: Could be implemented, but haven't yet.